Decision making and processing

 strategic outlook) and programme councils (regarding in particular

-group, Director of studies, Director of PhD studies, Programme
+of studies, Director of PhD studies, Director of strategic

 the decision making process, and it is not the primary preparatory